Foss Leach: Research after "retirement"

-The final stage of Leach's professional career was spent at The Museum of New Zealand Te Papa Tongarewa after he retired from University teaching.
-In 1988, the then director, John Yaldwyn encouraged Leach to join the museum as an honorary curator and establish a specialised laboratory for Archaeozoology.
+The final stage of Leach's professional career was spent at The Museum of New Zealand Te Papa Tongarewa after he retired from university teaching.
+In 1988, the director John Yaldwyn encouraged Leach to join the museum as an honorary curator and establish a specialised laboratory for archaeozoology.
 This was a bold move at a time when archaeologists struggled to find places for long term storage of excavated faunal material, which could be used for advanced research in later years.
 Although the long term research potential of archaeofauna was widely recognised, museums were extremely reluctant to accept large collections of bones, shell and soil residues.
 The Archaeozoology Laboratory was founded to take care of such material.
-Leach set about building new comparative osteological and shell collections, and cataloguing a large body of existing archaeological faunal collections to a high curatorial standard.
-Concurrent with these basic functions he brought research funds into the museum and employed a small enthusiastic staff doing advanced research on the collections and publishing the results.
-This led to an avalanche of scientific papers and several books over the next 15 years on New Zealand and the tropical Pacific (see Links below).
+Leach set about building new comparative osteological and shell collections, and cataloguing a large body of existing archaeological faunal collections.
+He brought research funds into the museum and employed a small staff doing advanced research on the collections and publishing the results.
+This led to an avalanche of scientific papers and several books over the next 15 years on New Zealand and the tropical Pacific.

 During this period at Te Papa he also ran a consultancy and undertook investigations into aspects of Waitangi Tribunal claims for the Crown Law Office and Maori iwi organisations.
 He contributed expert evidence on four separate claims before the Waitangi Tribunal between 1989 and 2003: the Ngāi Tahu claim, Muriwhenua, Te Roroa, and Ngati Hinewaka.

 Leach retired for a second time in 2002.
 He began attending night classes in electronics to obtain an amateur radio licence (ZL2JKP) and has since earned the DXCC award from the American Amateur Radio League.
 For a time he ran a private radio station for the benefit of residents of Ngākuta Bay in the Marlborough Sounds.
 He continues to write and publish, but at a greatly reduced rate.